ARM-software/armnn/docs/FAQ.md

 These are issues that have been commonly seen when using ArmNN.

+Note: The 21.08 release of Arm NN removes Boost library dependency.
+You are not required to install boost library with 21.08 and newer releases.

 Problems seen when trying to build armnn and ComputeLibrary obtained from GitHub
 -----------------------------------------------------------------------------